KylianLeplant/OptiCheminTouristique/README.md

 The problem is a variant of the **Multi-Trip Orienteering Problem with Time Windows (MTOPTW)**.

 This problem is a famously hard (NP-Hard) combinatorial optimization problem.
-To solve it within a couple of minutes, we cannot rely on brute force but we must use a Genetic Algorithm.
+To solve it within a couple of minutes, we cannot rely on brute force and we must use a Genetic Algorithm.

 However, this problem is constraint-rich : a "naive" GA would quickly fail because the numerous rules (time windows, days, hostel links) make 99% of random solutions invalid.